thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-progress-report.md

 This trimester, Thoth Tech aims to achieve the following:

-**Goal 1: Foster Employee Growth and Development in a Supportive Environment**
+**Goal 1: Foster Employee Growth and Development in a Supportive Environment**:

 - **Cultivate a Culture of Continuous Learning**: Provide a safe and supportive environment where employees can develop the technical and soft skills necessary for successful careers